elena1905/ParallelIsingModel/README.txt

 # README.TXT
 #
 # @Author: Wenchong Chen
-# Copyright of this project and the code reserved by Wenchong Chen.
+# Copyright of this project and the code reserved by the author
+# Wenchong Chen.
 #
 # Instructions for MSc Project
 #==================================================================